 For a premium vehicle, the Lincoln Nautilus gets a pretty small eight-inch touchscreen interface.
 But the infotainment suite does come with a pretty comprehensive list of software, including Bluetooth functions, Apple CarPlay, Android Auto, Amazon Alexa, and Lincoln Connect 4G LTE Wi-Fi.
 SiriusXM also comes standard, and all music is channeled through the 11-speaker sound system.
 The Reserve expands listening options with HD Radio and upgrades the sound system to a 13-speaker Revel set-up.
 It also adds navigation and SiriusXM Traffic, while a wireless charging pad supplements the standard two USB charging ports.
 The premium 19-speaker Revel Ultima sound system comes standard on the Black Label trim, while every model can be equipped with a rear-seat entertainment system.

 J.D.
-Power awards the midsize luxury SUV a pretty high dependability rating of 82 out of 100.
-No recalls have been issued for 2020, but the 2019 Nautilus had three major failings: a faulty hands-off the wheel alert system, possibility that the instrument cluster may go blank, and potential for the driver-side airbag module cover to detach.
-Lincoln offers a 50,000-mile/48-month bumper-to-bumper warranty on new purchases, while the powertrain warranty is valid for 70,000 miles/72 months.
+Power awards the midsize luxury SUV a pretty high reliability rating of 82 out of 100.
+No recalls have been issued for 2020, but the 2019 Nautilus had three major failings in the USA: a faulty hands-off the wheel alert system, possibility that the instrument cluster may go blank, and potential for the driver-side airbag module cover to detach.
+Lincoln offers a 50,000-mile/48-month bumper-to-bumper warranty on new purchases of the Lincoln Nautilus, while the powertrain warranty is valid for 70,000 miles/72 months.
 Roadside assistance is available 24/7 for the duration of the limited warranty.

-The SUV has been comprehensively tested by both the NHTSA and the IIHS.
+The 2020 Lincoln Nautilus has undergone comprehensive review by both the NHTSA and the IIHS.
 The former gives it a five-star rating across the board, while the latter scores it Good for six crash tests, but Poor for headlights.

 Basic mechanical safety features include ABS, EBD, traction and stability control, as well as seven airbags: dual front, driver knee, front side, and side curtain.
 Every trim comes with the Lincoln Co-Pilot360 safety suite, comprising blind-spot monitoring, rear cross-traffic alert, rear sonar, lane keeping assist, forward collision avoidance, pedestrian detection, and automatic high beam assist.
 This is upgraded on the Black Label, with following distance alert, active parking assist, and a surround-view camera.
 Front sonar can also be added.

-While the Lincoln Nautilus doesn't actually fail to deliver in any one field, it doesn't really excel either.
+While the Lincoln Nautilus doesn't actually fail to deliver in any one field, it doesn't really excel either, and it's simply not the best in the segment.
 It delivers a decent amount of power with either engine, but especially so with the available V6.
 However, it never really takes advantage of that power.
 It can cruise down the highway without fuss, but throw a few turns in, and it loses its composure.

 Inside, the SUV looks quite upscale, but upon closer inspection, it becomes clear that Lincoln cut a few corners to keep the price of the Nautilus down.
 Nonetheless, the cabin is comfortable and well-appointed with plenty of safety features, with even more comfort and safety features on the upper trims.
 However, the top-tier trims are very expensive, nearing or exceeding the price of true luxury crossovers that come just as well-appointed.

-Lincoln's midsize luxury crossover is slightly more affordable than leading rivals like the Volvo XC90 and BMW X5, with a starting MSRP of $41,040 for the Standard.
+Lincoln's midsize luxury crossover is slightly more affordable than leading rivals like the Volvo XC90 and BMW X5; the Standard Lincoln Nautilus carries a price of $41,040, MSRP.
 The Reserve ups the cost quite a bit to $48,500, with the optional V6 adding $2,500, pushing the overall price past $50k.
 The top-tier Black Label asks for a significant investment of $63,800.
 All-wheel-drive can be optioned on to the lower two trims for an additional $2,495.
-These prices exclude tax, registration, licensing, and Lincoln's $995 destination fee.
+These prices exclude US taxes, registration, licensing, and Lincoln's $995 destination fee.

 The Nautilus range has dropped a trim for the new year, but the Standard, Reserve, and Black Label are still available.
 The lower two trims come standard with a 2.0-liter turbocharged four-cylinder engine that directs 250 hp and 280 lb-ft to the front wheels.
 Each can also be optioned with the all-wheel drivetrain.
 The more powerful 2.0-liter turbocharged V6 engine comes standard on the Black Label, and can be equipped to the Reserve trim, although it must be paired with the all-wheel drivetrain.
 Regardless of engine and drivetrain, an eight-speed automatic transmission always rows the gears.